Walter Cho: As CEO

-Walter Cho has been widely recognized for successfully navigating the COVID-19 pandemic; he has been praised for his “nimble and market accurate strategy” resulting in profitable operations unrivaled by the company’s airlines peers.”
-He led Korean Air to successfully pivot to its cargo operations when passenger operations nearly came to a halt due to COVID restrictions; the airline operated cargo-only flights on passenger routes and converted some passenger jets into freighters.
+Cho has been widely recognized for successfully navigating the COVID-19 pandemic.
+He led Korean Air to pivot to its cargo operations when passenger operations nearly came to a halt due to COVID restrictions; the airline operated cargo-only flights on passenger routes and converted some passenger jets into freighters.
 These efforts helped the airline to achieve an operating profit throughout the pandemic, and a record-high operating profit and net profit in 2021.
 Korean Air was named both 2021 Airline of the Year and 2022 Cargo Operator of the Year by Air Transport World.
-The airline was also recognized as AirlineRatings.com’s 2022 Cargo Airline of the Year and ranked fourth in their top 20 airlines.
+The airline was also recognized as AirlineRatings.com's 2022 Cargo Airline of the Year and ranked fourth in their top 20 airlines.

-Walter Cho remained a very involved leader throughout the pandemic, even volunteering to join a repatriation flight to Wuhan, the epicenter of the pandemic, to support the cabin crew soon after the COVID outbreak.
+Cho remained an involved leader throughout the pandemic, volunteering to join a repatriation flight to Wuhan, the epicenter of the pandemic, to support the cabin crew soon after the COVID outbreak.
 He also joined employees and executives to manually clean and disinfect an aircraft in an event to assure the public of cabin safety amid the pandemic.